mic-e/markdownblog/README.md

-*Python Markdown blog* is a script to generates a static blog from a collection of posts in markdown format; it was written for usage with a git post-receive hook.
+*Python Markdown blog* is a script to generate a static blog from a collection of posts in markdown format; it was written for usage with a git post-receive hook.

 #### Usage